craftcms/docs/docs/commerce/1.x/docs/product-model.md

 true or false.

-Should the shipping calculator skip this product and it's variants when adding costs to the order.
+Should the shipping calculator skip this product and its variants when adding costs to the order.

 This flag only works on shipping cost that is `per item` or `weight based`.
 Any order level base shipping costs in a shipping rule will be added to the order regardless of this checkbox.